 What's the Most Common Type?

 Cassia is the cheapest and most widely available of the five types, so many manufacturers use it to reduce costs.
 It’s harvested from the bark of an evergreen tree common in Southern China, and ground into a powder.

-Health Benefits of Cinnamon
+What are the Health Benefits of Cinnamon?

-While all types of cinnamon have polyphenols, but their content varies.
-This study analyzed the species-specific phytochemical profiles and anti-diabetic properties of the different types of cinnamon (other than cinnamomum citriodorum, which again is very hard to obtain).
+While all types of cinnamon have polyphenols, their concentration varies.
+A meta-study analyzed the species-specific phytochemical profiles and anti-diabetic properties of the different types of cinnamon (other than Cinnamomum citriodorum, which again is very hard even for researchers to obtain).

 The study concluded that: “cinnamon demonstrates anti-hyperglycaemic properties, however effects are species-specific with best overall properties seen for Ceylon cinnamon.”